gnif/mod_rpaf/README.md

 ### Summary

 Sets `REMOTE_ADDR`, `HTTPS`, and `HTTP_PORT` to the values provided by an upstream proxy.
+Sets `remoteip-proxy-ip-list` field in r->notes table to list of proxy intermediaries.

 ### Compile Debian/Ubuntu Package and Install